CompCogNeuro/CompCogNeuro.github.io/content/kinase-algorithm.md

 See the [[temporal derivative]] page for a critical illustration of how a competitive interaction between fast and slow pathways can compute the _error gradient_ at the heart of error-driven learning.
 This approach to computing the error gradient was pioneered in the [[boltzmann machine]] ([[@AckleyHintonSejnowski85]]; [[@HintonSejnowski86]]), and the _GeneRec_ (generalized recirculation) algorithm ([[@OReilly96]]) shows how the [[error backpropagagion]] algorithm can be computed via a temporal derivative.

-There is initial direct evidence showing that the direction of synaptic plasticity in neurons recorded in the mouse hippocampal area is consistent with this temporal derivative hypothesis ([[@JiangEtAlIP]]).
+There is initial direct evidence showing that the direction of synaptic plasticity in neurons recorded in the mouse hippocampal area is consistent with this temporal derivative hypothesis ([[Jiang et al 2025]]).